bleonardb3/AA_POT_07-02/Lab-2/README.md

 ## Instructions:

 Step 1.
-Please click on the link below to download the instructions to your machine.
+Please click on the link below to download the instructions to your machine. <br>
 [Instructions](https://github.com/bleonardb3/AA_POT_07-02/raw/master/Lab-2/Heart%20Diseasev1.0.pdf).